 York’s city centre is compact so leave the car and explore on foot.
 It is full of sights to see.
 Parking is difficult and expensive in the city centre so make use of the efficient park and ride services.

 What to see

-York Minster is one of the finest Gothic cathedrals and is the star attraction.
-Close by is the medieval street, the Shambles featured in many pictures.
+York Minster, is one of the finest Gothic cathedrals and is the star attraction, the guided tours are well worth taking.
+Close by is the Shambles a well preserved medieval street, featured in many pictures.
 Also nearby you can find the National Trust’s Treasurers House complete with tea room.